raspberrypilearning/anime-expressions-simplified/en/step_5.md

 Add the `alt` attribute to provide alternative text for people who cannot view the image.

-You can copy the description of your image and paste it into your code: `The love facial expression.`
+You can copy the description of your image and paste it into your code: `A line drawing of a smiling character with hearts for eyes.`

 --- collapse ---